-With a population of 3,447, 902 total housing units (homes and apartments), and a median house value of $84,173, house prices in Marion are solidly below the national average.
+With 3,447 people, 902 houses or apartments, and a median cost of homes of $86,585, house prices in Marion are solidly below the national average.

 Single-family detached homes are the single most common housing type in Marion, accounting for 67.87% of the city's housing units.
 Other types of housing that are prevalent in Marion include mobile homes or trailers ( 12.97%), duplexes, homes converted to apartments or other small apartment buildings ( 9.71%), and a few large apartment complexes or high rise apartments ( 7.95%).

 The most prevalent building size and type in Marion are three and four bedroom dwellings, chiefly found in single-family detached homes.
 The city has a mixture of owners and renters, with 52.15% owning and 47.85% renting.

 There is a lot of housing in Marion built from 1970 to 1999 so parts of town may have that "Brady Bunch" look of homes popular in the '70s and early '80s, although some of these houses were built up through the early '90s as well.
 There is also a lot of housing in Marion built between 1940-1969 ( 28.87%).
 A lesser amount of the housing stock also hails from before 1939 ( 21.51%).
 There's also some housing in Marion built between 2000 and later ( 4.10%).